md-siam/Hackintosh-Legion-Y730_Y740/README.md

 # Download: Hackintosh Tutorial by Siam.pdf
 All files are zipped, so unzip them before use.
-If you face any problem with my EFI file, then I will suggest you to download the EFI file from SᗩᕼᗩᗷᗩT GEᗰᗷᒪᑌᑎG dropbox: https://www.dropbox.com/s/hfy1jwdja3wbj76/EFI_LEGION_Y740_10.14.6_V3.zip?dl=0
+If you face any problem with my EFI file, then I will suggest you to download the EFI file from SᗩᕼᗩᗷᗩT GEᗰᗷᒪᑌᑎG dropbox link: https://www.dropbox.com/s/hfy1jwdja3wbj76/EFI_LEGION_Y740_10.14.6_V3.zip?dl=0

 # Special Thanks To:
 1. tonymacx86: https://www.tonymacx86.com/